markbmullins/Tick-Tock-BJJ/README.md

 ## Live Demo

-This project is currently hosted on Heroku [here] (http://ticktockjiujitsu.herokuapp.com).
+This project is currently hosted on Heroku [here](http://ticktockjiujitsu.herokuapp.com).

 ## Screenshots